 Johnson & Johnson Lawsuits

-This 2019 letter (p.
-23) that a Cooney & Conway client wrote was read by Congressman Raja Krishnamoorthi during an oversight hearing about talc and asbestos exposure.
-In it, Felipe Aviles shares his daughter Jeanette's peritoneal mesothelioma diagnosis, and states that she "died as a result of using talcum powder, a product that contained asbestos. a known carcinogen."
-Congressman Krishnamoorthi wrote in an article on Medium on the topic, entitled "Talcum Powder Sales Shouldn't Come at the Cost of Women's Lives."
+During an oversight hearing on talc and asbestos exposure, Congressman Raja Krishnamoorthi letterread a letter (p.
+23) written by a Cooney & Conway client.
+The letter, penned by Felipe Aviles, detailed his daughter Jeanette's diagnosis of peritoneal mesothelioma and stated that she "died as a result of using talcum powder, a product that contained asbestos, a known carcinogen."
+Congressman Krishnamoorthi further emphasized the impact on women's lives in an article titled "Talcum Powder Sales Shouldn't Come at the Cost of Women's Lives."

-In early 2020, Revlon became the latest corporation to be hit with a lawsuit involving talc and asbestos.
-That specific case alleges that a body powder once sold by Revlon, but now discontinued, caused the plaintiff's mesothelioma.
-However, recently makeup companies including Revlon have quietly discontinued products such as face powder and body powder.
+Revlon, in early 2020, became the latest corporation to be sued in connection with talc and asbestos.
+A lawsuit alleged that a body powder previously sold by Revlon, but now discontinued, caused the plaintiff's mesothelioma.
+In recent years, makeup companies, including Revlon, have silently discontinued products such as face powder and body powder.

 Beyond Johnson & Johnson

-Talcum is a naturally occurring mineral that is mined and processed for use in many products.
-Asbestos is a descriptive term for six naturally-occurring minerals.
-Asbestos minerals are found in the same areas as talcum deposits.
-When the talcum is mined, it may be contaminated with asbestos.
-Johnson & Johnson is not the only manufacturer to use talcum powder containing asbestos in their products.
+Talcum, a naturally occurring mineral, is mined and processed for use in various products.
+Asbestos, another naturally occurring mineral, can be found in the same areas as talcum deposits.
+Consequently, when talcum is mined, it can become contaminated with asbestos.
+It is important to note that Johnson & Johnson is not the only manufacturer that has used talcum powder containing asbestos in their products.

-Talcum powder is used in many products to absorb moisture and provide fine lubrication at the same time.
-Besides being used for baby powder, talcum is used as an ingredient in many cosmetic products such as face powders, makeup, eye shadow, creams, and deodorants.
+Revlon's liability exposure is also noteworthy.
+Talcum powder is commonly used in many products to absorb moisture and provide lubrication.
+Besides baby powder, talcum is an ingredient in numerous cosmetic products, including face powders, makeup, eye shadow, creams, and deodorants.

-One product made by Revlon called Jean Nate Silkening Body Powder® was cited in a lawsuit against the company for containing talcum powder contaminated with asbestos.
-The plaintiff, in that case, alleged this asbestos was the cause of her mesothelioma.
-Revlon discontinued the product that was first introduced in 1935 and used by millions of women since then.
+One of Revlon's products, Jean Nate Silkening Body Powder®, was cited in a lawsuit alleging asbestos-contaminated talcum powder caused mesothelioma.
+Revlon has discontinued this product, which was introduced in 1935 and used by millions of women over the years.

 Contact our Experienced Attorneys Today